siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 gravitational pull.

 A passing field and that mass closure reorganize one another as one common field.
+When the transport is written in conventional electromagnetic variables,
-In chapter 7, $\mathbf{E}$ and $\mathbf{B}$ were identified as complementary aspects of one organized flow.
+$\mathbf{E}$ and $\mathbf{B}$ are complementary aspects of one organized flow.
 A null electromagnetic probe therefore does not carry one channel only.
 Its electric and magnetic sectors are equal aspects of the same transport.
 A one-channel treatment gives only the Newtonian half-value.
 Appendices 215 and 216 derive the full factor of two from the sign-symmetric axial loading of a static toroidal closure.

 The constitutive summary used in this chapter is the weak-field macroscopic writing of that same mass-potential interaction: